TeppoJouttenus/curating/modules/curate.md

 Outlearn is focused on serving professional software developers.
 We are explicitly NOT focused on people who are learning to code for the first time.
 We're all about the pros, and our content should reflect that.

 There are lots of websites and newsletters covering great learning resources for pro developers.
 But, in our experience, none of them really gather all the best stuff in one place on an on-going basis.
+And they don't organize it across different sources.
 That's what we're building with our Outlearn topic streams.

 We want every Outlearn topic stream to be the best place to get up to speed and stay up to speed on the topic in question.
-If there is a learning resource on the web that pro devs interested in topic X really must know about, it HAS to be there in the Outlearn topic stream for X.
+If there is a learning resource on the web that pro devs interested in topic X really must know about, it HAS to be there in the Outlearn topic stream for X. We then take the most interesting resources and turn them into customized playlists that we call Learning Paths.
+These Paths also have lots of enrichments to make the content super engaging and easy to apply.

 Your job as a curator is to deliver on this vision by creating a superior content discovery experience for pro developers.
 It's about breadth, depth, relevance, and freshness.
 If your topic area is indisputably superior to all other web destinations on all these dimensions, you're doing a great job.

 <!-- @task, "hasDeliverable" : true, "text" : "What websites or services do you personally use to find awesome content?
 List as many as you want." -->

-When a developer comes to Outlearn, we want them to get an immediate sense that Outlearn has all the new “must read” content for the topics covered in our streams.
-In addition, users must be able to find most of the good content for each topic stream as that content gets published around the web.
+When a developer comes to Outlearn, we want them to get an immediate sense that Outlearn has all the new “must read” content for the topics covered in our streams and great Paths that add practical narratives around that content.
+Users must be able to find lot of the good content for each topic stream as that content gets published around the web.
 Because of this, the developers can let go of the fear of missing out.
 If they visit a topic stream weekly, they can spend 5-10 minutes skimming all the new content and make sure they are not missing anything important that could help them in their work or other projects.

 <!-- @task, "hasDeliverable" : true, "text" : "For the topic streams that you will curate, how many must-read items do you think are published on the web in an average week?
 No need to be precise but we'd love to get your gut sense." -->